 On September 9, 2015, U.S. Department of Justice ("DOJ" or the "Department"), Deputy Attorney General Sally Yates issued a memorandum to all U.S. Attorneys regarding individual accountability for corporate wrongdoing (the "Yates Memo").
-A copy of the memo is available here.

 The point of the Yates Memo is clear: while DOJ will continue to pursue companies for corporate wrongdoing, the Department will also simultaneously pursue charges against individual employees.
 According to the Yates Memo, "[b]ecause a corporation only acts through individuals, investigating the conduct of individuals is the most efficient and effective way to determine the facts and extent of any corporate misconduct."